Multiple insurance providers offer these plans, but you must qualify for it.

 To set the record straight:

-- No medical exam life insurance: A policy that does not require you to undergo an exam to give a blood and urine sample.
-You will still have to answer health questions.
-Your health determines your eligibility.
-These types of policies typically have no waiting period.
+- No medical exam life insurance: A simplified issue policy that does not require you to undergo an exam to give a blood and urine sample.
+You will still have to answer health questions, which determines your eligibility.
+These types of policies typically have no waiting period if you’re approved.

-- No health questions: A guaranteed acceptance policy that does not require you to answer questions about health or take an exam.
-You cannot be denied these life insurance options.
-The plans always have a two-three year waiting period.
+- No health questions: A guaranteed acceptance policy that does not require you to answer any questions about your health or take an exam.
+The plans always have a two-year waiting period.

-Given the prevalence of deceptive life insurance marketing (such as the Colonial Penn $9.95 plan), it’s understandable how shoppers get these two terms confused.
+Given the prevalence of deceptive life insurance marketing (such as the Colonial Penn $9.95 plan), it’s understandable how shoppers confuse these two terms.

 Tips For Getting Full First-Day Coverage